Jacques Nasser: Honors and philanthropy

 Nasser was named 'Automobile Industries Man of the Year' in 1999 by the Retail Motor Industry Organization.
-In 2002 he was named an officer of the National Order of the Cedar, the highest honor in Lebanon.
+In 2002 he was named an officer of the National Order of the Cedar, the highest honour in Lebanon.
 Also that year, as part of the 2002 Australia Day Honours Nasser was appointed an Officer of the Order of Australia and received the Centenary Medal for "his contribution to Australian industry, as an Advisor to Government, and for education in the areas of technology."
 The National Ethnic Coalition of Organizations (NECO) awarded Nasser the Ellis Island Medal of Honor, which pays homage to contributions made to America by immigrants.
 At the 2017 Queen's Birthday Honours in Australia he was named a Companion of the Order of Australia for his "leadership in the mining sector, development of sustainable policies and philanthropy."

 Nasser funds several scholarship programs that assist individual students, including the Jacques Nasser Scholarship in Entrepreneurship at RMIT University in Melbourne, the Jacques Nasser Scholarship for MBA students at the American University of Beirut, and the Jacques Nasser Scholarship at the INSEAD School of Business in France.
-He also founded the Jacques Nasser Rural and Regional Scholarship at RMIT University and has supported organizations such as Focus: HOPE, a training center in Detroit.
+He also founded the Jacques Nasser Rural and Regional Scholarship at RMIT University and has supported organizations such as Focus: HOPE, a training centre in Detroit.
 Nasser created the Jacques Nasser Scholarship Fund in 2004, which provides needs-based scholarships to RMIT students for "global entrepreneurship travel experiences."
 In 2021 he then started the Jacques Nasser Fund for Innovation, which funds startups which use technology in ways that "drive positive social impact."